View Document Text

 Client Obligations

-In performing its services, CAP shall not be required to verify any information received from the client or from the
+In performing its services, CAP shall not be required to verify any information received from the Client or from the

 Important Information for Retirement Investors

-When we recommend that you rollover retirement assets or transfer existing retirement assets (such as a 401(k) or
+When we recommend that you rollover retirement assets or transfer existing retirement assets (such as a 401(k) or an

-when we manage more assets.
+we manage more assets.
 In making the recommendation, however, we do so only after determining that the

 recommendation is in your best interest.
 Further, in making any recommendation to transfer or rollover retirement